savac/tag-cloud/README.md

  ['tough']]

 ```
 We can see two distinct topics emerging.
 Barack Obama,the Democratic Party nominee at the time, is discussing the his opponent and the current presindent in in one of the topics.
-The topic containing 'promise', 'keep' and 'change' is possible related to his intentions if he became president.
+The topic containing 'promise', 'keep' and 'change' is related to his intentions if he became president.